Cedric Simmons

 Cedric Simmons (born January 3, 1986) is an American-born Bulgarian professional basketball player for SeaHorses Mikawa in the Japanese B.League.
 He was born in the United States, but also holds Bulgarian citizenship, and has played for the senior men's Bulgarian national basketball team.
-A 6 ft 9 in power forward-center, Simmons was selected by the New Orleans Hornets, in the first round (15th overall pick) of the 2006 NBA draft.
+A 6 ft 9 in power forward-center, Simmons was selected by the New Orleans Hornets, in the first round (15th overall pick over all) of the 2006 NBA draft.

 College career

-Simmons played college basketball at North Carolina State University with the NC State Wolfpack.
+Simmons played college basketball for the NC State Wolfpack.
 As a sophomore, he averaged 11.8 points, 6.3 rebounds, 1.7 assists, and 2.5 blocks per game.